nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2a.
 Previous data storage file location has a data file

 > 2a1.
-Program copies the data file to the current location
-> 2a2.
-Program deletes the data file from the previous location<br>
+Program copies the data file to the current location and deletes the data file from the previous location<br>
   Use case ends

 <br>